 But with so many options on the market, how can you decide on the best sales engagement software for your team?

 Let’s talk about some factors you should consider when choosing a sales engagement platform:

 Use an Omnichannel Communication Tool to Grow Reach and Improve Efficiency

 While your prospects may have a preference for communication channels, it’s hardly realistic to expect your sales engagement software to only give you one option.

-In reality, your sales team will be having multiple touches with prospects on various channels over the course of your sales process.
+In reality, your sales team has multiple conversations with their prospects on various channels–from email to social media–over the course of the sales process.

-So, find an omnichannel tool that gives you the ability to engage with prospects on different channels, or that integrates well with other tools to give you the combined power of different engagement possibilities.
+So, find an omnichannel tool that gives you the ability to engage with prospects on different channels, or that integrates well with other communication tools you use, to give you the combined power of different engagement strategies across multiple channels.

 Ideally, you’ll be able to customize the sales metrics you see, how it’s delivered to you, or even have the ability to export it to another program for further analysis.

 For Best Results, Pick a Tool That Meets Your Team’s Unique Needs

 Your team is unique, so you need a tool that will sharpen their strengths while supporting their weak points.